-The UK CCyB rate increased from 0% to 1% in December 2022.
-CCyB rates have also been set by Denmark, Hong Kong, Luxembourg, Iceland and Sweden and apply to exposures to those countries.
-All other EEA member states had their CCyB rate set at 0%.
+The UK CCyB rate increased from 1% to 2% in 2023.
+CCyB rates have also been set by Australia, Denmark, Hong Kong, Iceland, Luxembourg, Netherlands and Sweden and apply to exposures to those countries.
+All other EEA member states where CSUK had exposures had CCyB rate at 0%.
 No further disclosures are made on CCyB on the basis of materiality.